 Apart from the facts already described, we only pass on your personal data to third parties if:

-in the event that disclosure pursuant to Art.
+• In the event that disclosure is necessary for compliance with a legal obligation to which the controller is subject according to Art.
 6 para.
-1 sentence 1 lit. c DSGVO there is a legal obligation
+1 sentence 1 lit. c GDPR.

 You have the right:

-in accordance with Art.
-15 DSGVO, to request information about your personal data processed by us.
-In particular, you may provide information about the processing purposes, the category of personal data, the categories of recipients to whom your data has been disclosed, the planned retention period, the right of rectification, deletion, limitation of processing or opposition, the existence of a Complaint right, the origin of their data, if they were not collected from us, as well as the existence of an automated decision-making including profiling in accordance with Art.
+In accordance with Art.
+15 GDPR, to request information about your personal data processed by us.
+In particular, you may request to obtain the processing purposes, the category of personal data, the categories of recipients to whom your data has been disclosed, the planned retention period, the right of rectification, deletion, limitation of processing or opposition, the existence of a Complaint right, the origin of their data, if they were not collected from us, as well as the existence of an automated decision-making including profiling in accordance with Art.
 22 para.
 1 and 4 DS-BER and possibly provide meaningful information on their details.
 You have the right to request information on whether the personal data relating to you are being transmitted to a third country or to an international organization, in which connection you may request that the appropriate guarantees be provided.
 To be informed of Art.
 46 DS-BER in connection with the transfer;

-in accordance with Art.
-16 DSGVO to demand the rectification of incorrect or completed personal data stored by us immediately;
+In accordance with Art.
+16 GDPR do demand the rectification of inaccurate or incomplete personal data stored by us immediately;

-pursuant to Art.
+Pursuant to Art.
 7 para.
-3 DSGVO your once granted consent to revoke against us at any time.
+3 GDPR to withdraw your once granted consent at any time.
 As a result, we are not allowed to continue the data processing based on this consent for the future;

 according to Art.
 77 GDPR to complain to a supervisory authority.
 As a rule, you can contact the supervisory authority of your usual place of residence or work or our office.
 The supervisory authority to which the complaint has been submitted shall inform the complainant of the status and results of the complaint, including the possibility of a judicial remedy pursuant to Article 78 of the DS-BER.